segFaultCity/Database-Final/README.md

 Password:pass

 ## Description of our application
 Our application is designed to be used as a restaurant hostess application.
 Our program’s main goal is to help hostesses stay organized through an easy to use interface.
 The hostess can change the status of a table to reserved, walk-in, or empty and easily identify them by a change in color or receiving information through the "get information" button.
 This can eliminate confusion between hostesses by making the process easier, faster, and more reliable.

+Our project was completed in 4 face-to-face meetings where we collaborated on the ideas, coding, and research for our project.
+All files were uploaded upon full completion except the README.md and some preliminary commitments.

 ## Schema of Database
 Table - reserveTable - table of reservations made previous to arriving at the restaurant